Absolute Expressiveness of Subgraph-based Centrality Measures: Classification

-\paragraph{Take-home Messages.} We proceed to highlight the key take-home messages of the above classification, which we believe they provide further insights concerning the centrality measures in question: \begin{enumerate} \item If we focus on the induced ranking rather than the absolute values over connected graphs, then the family of monotonic subgraph motif measures should be understood as a unifying framework that incorporates every other measure.
+\paragraph{Take-home Messages.} We highlight the key take-home messages of the above classification, which we believe provide further insights concerning the centrality measures in question:

+\begin{enumerate} \item If we focus on the induced ranking rather than the absolute values over connected graphs, then the family of monotonic subgraph-based measures should be understood as a unifying framework that incorporates every other measure.

-\item Our classification excludes a priori the adoption of certain centrality measures (e.g., $\closeness$, $\harmonic$, etc.) in applications where the importance of a vertex should be measured based on the subgraph motifs surrounding it.
+\item Our classification excludes a priori the adoption of certain centrality measures (e.g., $\closeness$, $\harmonic$, etc.) in applications where the importance of a vertex should be measured based on the connected subgraphs surrounding it.

 \item $\betweeness$, which computes the percentage of the shortest paths in a graph going through a vertex, is of different nature compared to all the other measures.
 Notably, although it looks similar to $\stress$, it behaves in a significantly different way.
-The relationship of $\betweeness$ with (monotonic) subgraph motif measures deserves further investigation.
+The relationship of $\betweeness$ with (monotonic) subgraph-based measures deserves further investigation.

-\item There is a notable difference between the two feedback measures considered in our classification, i.e., $\pagerank$ and $\eigenvector$, that deserves further exploration.
-As mentioned above, $\eigenvector$ is a (monotonic) subgraph measure relative to the induced ranking over a broader class $\mathcal{C}$ of graphs than connected graphs, whereas $\pagerank$ is provable {\em not} a subgraph motif measure over the class $\mathcal{C}$. \end{enumerate}
+\item There is a notable difference between the two feedback measures considered in our classification, namely $\pagerank$ and $\eigenvector$, that deserves further exploration.
+As mentioned above, $\eigenvector$ is a (monotonic) subgraph-based measure relative to the induced ranking over a broader class $\mathcal{C}$ of graphs than connected graphs, whereas $\pagerank$ is provable {\em not} a subgraph-based measure over the class $\mathcal{C}$. \end{enumerate}

-\paragraph{A Note on Directed Graphs.} As discussed in the clarification remark at the end of Section~\ref{sec:introduction}, although our analysis (including the classification of this section) focused on undirected graphs, all the notions and results can be transferred to the case of directed graphs under the notion of weak connectedness.
-The only exception is the negative result $\times[\mathit{trees}]$ for $\eigenvector$ in both Tables~\ref{tab:classification} and~\ref{tab:classification-monotonic}.
-Although we can show that for directed graphs, $\eigenvector$ is not a (monotonic) subgraph motif centrality measure, it remains open whether these negative results hold even for directed trees (i.e., directed graphs whose underlying undirected graph is a tree).
+\paragraph{A Note on Directed Graphs.} As discussed in the clarification remark at the end of the Introduction, although our analysis (including the classification of this section) focused on undirected graphs, all the notions and results can be transferred to directed graphs under the notion of weak connectedness.
+The only exception is the negative result $\times[\mathit{trees}]$ for $\eigenvector$ in Tables~\ref{tab:classification} and~\ref{tab:classification-monotonic}.
+Although we can show that for directed graphs, $\eigenvector$ is not a (monotonic) subgraph-based centrality measure, it remains open whether this holds even for directed trees (i.e., directed graphs whose underlying undirected graph is a tree).